 Non-Monogamy For Snowflakes

 In 2015 my wife and I decided to experiment with non-monogamy.
 Through a series of comical and confounding miscommunications, we both labeled ourselves polyamorous and found ourselves back on OKCupid.
 If you’ve read any of my posts about online dating before, I’m sure you can anticipate how much I was dreading this.
-Putting yourself out there on any dating site for the first time can be intimidating when you don’t know what to expect, but once you DO know what to expect it’s intimidating for a different reason.
+Putting yourself out there on any dating site for the first time can be intimidating when you don’t know what to expect, but once you DO know what to expect, it’s intimidating for a different reason.
 Have you ever had a dog that freaks out whenever you tell them it’s time to go to the vet?
-My brain is that dog, and dating websites are the vet, except it’s debatable whether the vet will help me in any way.
+My brain is that dog, and dating websites are the vet, except it’s debatable whether the vet will help me in any way, and I’m a little worried the vet might shoot dog-me if I’m not safe enough.

 Here’s something I didn’t count on: it was way harder to find a partner in my area on OKCupid as a married polyamorous person than as a single person.
 We weren’t unicorn-hunting, it was just super difficult to find non-monogamous people.
 Since we live in a rural town in the mountains of North Carolina, it’s also a lot harder to find queer and kinky folks in general, and your dating pool shrinks significantly if you’re only looking for non-monogamous people in those categories.